 Not all birds return, said Angelo.
 He had one that didn't get back until six months later.
-"Somebody must have had him," he said, "because he was in good condition and well fed when he got back " Although Angelo does most of his racing, around L Sudbury every year he sends a few birds down south to compete for money.
+"Somebody must have had him," he said, "because he was in good condition every year he sends a few birds down south to compete for money.